 - Deliberate Values Dissonance: Used, despite it being a kid's program.
 Most memorably, a bastard little girl is shunned by many in her community, meaning she can't even sell her vegetables to get by in life, and also a character who treats Australian Aborigines like wild animals.
 Also features a child convict who is treated like crap.

 - Due to the Dead: Lorna's funeral at the end of the 1928 episode.

-- Generational Saga: A couple are shown (in reverse) over the show's run.
+- Generational Saga: Several are shown in reverse over the course of the series.

 - Historical Fiction: Only the first few episodes are set in the modern era.